 Regular paper receipts can and should be recycled with other paper items, but the majority of receipts are thermally treated.
 Thermal receipts are cheaper for companies because they don’t require the ink to print text, which explains why they have come to dominate the market.
 Most recycling facilities don’t recycle thermal receipts, but there is debate about whether they should be recycled anyways since they can contaminate other paper with chemicals.
 Right off the bat, paper receipts appear to be more environmentally friendly since they are recyclable, but the recycling of ink has a footprint as well.
 A full life-cycle assessment of both types of receipts would show which one has the least harmful environmental impact, but this type of analysis of the two does not seem to have been conducted yet since research on the topic could not be found.

-BPA is just one of the chemicals embedded in thermal receipts and it’s absorbed into your blood stream through your skin.
-The extent to which BPA is detrimental to human heath is debated, but it is generally accepted that it causes some negative effects on the brain, behavior, and the prostate glands of fetuses, infants, and children.
+BPA is just one of the chemicals embedded in thermal receipts and it’s absorbed into your bloodstream through your skin.
+The extent to which BPA is detrimental to human health is debated, but it is generally accepted that it causes some negative effects on the brain, behavior, and the prostate glands of fetuses, infants, and children.
 BPA has been banned from baby bottles and children’s cups, but its common use in items such as plastic bottles, cans, and receipts is unregulated.
-However, legislation for the Frank R. Lautenberg Chemical Safety for the 21st Century Act seeks to improve chemical safety in the U.S. and has recently been introduced into the Senate.
+However, legislation for the Frank R. Lautenberg Chemical Safety for the 21st Century Act seeks to improve chemical safety in the U.S.

 “Paperless point of sale systems” or “digital receipt programs” allow customers to receive their receipt via email instead of hard copy.
 Innovative, flexible credit card processing companies such as Square and TransactionTree provide companies with this functionality.
-This makes sense to us as 85 percent of adult Americans use the internet and 64 percent have a smart-phone.
+This makes sense to us as 85 percent of adult Americans use the internet, and 64 percent have a smartphone.
 We do almost everything else online, so why not eliminate the question of whether your receipt is recyclable or not?
-Emailed receipts are also easier to find on the rare occasion that you actually need to retrieve one..
+Emailed receipts are also easier to find on the rare occasion that you need to retrieve one.
 Millions of companies email receipts, but it does not seem to be the norm yet.

-Now we know a lot about receipts.
 Though complete elimination is not likely to happen in our lifetime, a shift towards emailed receipts is expected and encouraged.
 The shift can occur as part of companies’ sustainability initiatives or just to increase efficiency.
 Companies that minimize the use of receipts, whether thermal or paper, reduce the operational and financial burdens that physical receipts require.
 It makes sense no matter how you look at.
-Furthermore, if the potentially adverse health effects of BPA come to light as part of the proposed chemical safety bill, companies would do well to get out ahead of it by moving to paper and/or emailed receipts.
+Furthermore, if the potentially adverse health effects of BPA come to light as part of the proposed chemical safety bill, companies would do well to get out ahead of it by moving to paper or emailed receipts.
 As consumers who get receipts every single day, we can do our part by putting thermal receipts in bins destined for the landfill, putting paper receipts in paper recycling, and having receipts emailed when we have the option.